Ollie-HB/Ollie-HB/README.md

 - The World Literacy Foundation is a charity that seeks to tackle poverty domestically and overseas through the alleviation of child illiteracy.
 - My volunteering role involved researching trusts and foundations that aligned with either our Sun Books project in Uganda or one of our UK based projects.
 - Drafting funding applications and grant proposals to raise funds.
-- Planning, executing and volunteering at events to boost the profile of the charity and raise funds.
+- Planning, executing and volunteering at events to boost the profile of the charity and garner donations.

 **Albion Primary School** (Aug 2018 – Nov 2019)
 *Special Educational Needs Support Staff*
 - Working with children with special needs (primarily autism), assisting them socially, academically and emotionally in all aspects of their school life.
-- Planned individually tailored lessons in co-ordination with the class teacher and Special Educational Needs Coordinator, and conducted these lessons, focusing on speech and language development, basic Maths and English, and empathetic and social behaviours.
+- Planned and delivered individually tailored lessons in conjunction with the class teacher and Special Educational Needs Coordinator, focusing on speech and language development, basic Maths and English, and empathetic and social behaviours.
-- I led group sessions for a small class of autistic children, where we practiced sharing, showing restraint and playing together, utilising a range of sensory equipment to engage the children’s attention.
+- Frequently led group sessions for a small class of autistic children, where we practiced sharing, showing restraint and playing together, utilising a range of sensory equipment to engage the children’s attention.

 **Sugarman Group** (Nov 2017 – Aug 2018)
 *Classroom Assistant*
-- I worked as a one-to-one classroom assistant for an agency after completing my Masters degree.
+- I worked as a one-to-one classroom assistant after completing my Masters degree.
 I worked with children with various behavioural issues and special needs.
 Shortly after being placed at Albion Primary School, I was hired as a full-time member of staff.

 **Unitemps, University of Roehampton** (Feb 2016 – Aug 2016)
 *Office Administrator*